-Our other campus' also provide HE specific study spaces which will be pointed out to you during your induction.
+Our other campuses also provide HE specific study spaces which will be pointed out to you during your induction.

-1.15 IT Facilities
+1.14 IT Facilities

 Students are expected to be computer literate.
-You will need to make use of computers for word processing, access to the Library catalogue and its collection of on-line resources.
+You will need to make use of computers for word processing, access to the library catalogue and its collection of on-line resources.
 All students need to acquire these skills during the first term of their first year.

-PCs are available to students in many parts of the campus', notably the Study Zone in the University Centre and the Learning Resource Centres at other campus'.
-In addition some programmes may provide students with chromebooks for their personal study use.
-The Study Zone in the University Centre provides working spaces with access to power for students wishing to work on their chromebooks or lap-tops.
+PCs are available to students in many parts of the campus,' notably the Study Zone in the University Centre and the Learning Resource Centres at other campuses.
+In addition, some programmes may provide students with Chromebook for their personal study use.
+The Study Zone in the University Centre provides working spaces with access to power for students wishing to work on their Chromebook or laptops.

-1.16 IT Support
+1.15 IT Support